flairNLP/transformer-ranker/examples/02-sequence-labeling.md

 ## 3. Ranking Language Models

-Initialize the ranker with the dataset, specifying the text and label columns to ensure they're detected correctly.
+Initialize the ranker with the dataset and specify text and label columns.
 Next, run the ranking using your list of language models.

 #### For PoS Tagging